SEEKCommons/WorkshopTraining/README.md

 Notebooks for the workshop on Open Scientific Computing can be found in the "ScientificComputing" folder.

+In addition to running in the browser, you can also use VS Code.
+Start VS Code and then use Ctrl+Shift P to bring up the Command Palette.
+Select
+"Codespaces: Create New Codespace", then chose this repository.
+The code will still be running in the cloud, but you my find VS Code a better environment.

 You are welcome to clone this repository and set up your local environment. *Notice that a few settings are specific to the Codespaces configuration and will need adjusting in a custom environment.* We recommend you review [`environment.yml`](./environment.yml) for Python package dependencies, and the files in [`.devcontainer`](./.devcontainer) for additional dependencies.

 Enjoy and let us know what you think about these workshop materials!
 Please help us improve it by reporting __[issues](https://github.com/SEEKCommons/workshoptraining/issues)__ or submitting __[pull requests](https://github.com/SEEKCommons/workshoptraining/pulls)__!